jmcvetta/golang-for-python-programmers/source/intro.rst

    Home of the Go authors and core team, signifiant parts of the Google infrastructure are thought to be written in Go.
 The company however does not publicly disclose which Google services are written in which languages.
-   Youtube is known to be powered by Vitess_, an open source, massively scalable database multiplexing layer written in Go.
+   YouTube is known to be powered by Vitess_, an open source, massively scalable database multiplexing layer written in Go.

 Heroku